victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 > 📘
 >
-> - Using the FCM Push platform requires that the _Google Play Services_ is installed on the device.
+> - Using FCM requires that the _Google Play Services_ is installed on the device.
 If you distribute your application through other channels than Google Play, push notifications will not be available on devices that do not have _Google Play Services_.

 ### 2. Provision the Application with the Support Code